 Once enough content had been produced we began sharing it through social media and via our email list.
 All of these efforts were coordinated on a content calendar.
 In short, we created a plan matched to the resources we had to carry it out.

 Essential to the success of any content marketing strategy is setting up a strong evaluation system.
 The first step is to set up and test Google Analytics to make sure it is running correctly.
 In our case, the site was also set up to capture leads when visitors were looking for more information.
-Those leads flowed into a CRM system and we worked backwards to calculate the value of leads that came in through the website.
+Those leads flowed into a CRM system and we worked backward to calculate the value of leads that came in through the website.
 This gave us a clear picture of how visitors responded to each piece of content.

 Landing pages helped convert and blog posts helped engage, inform and create a good impression.
 Every form of content had its role in the customer experience and we were able to measure its value with a smart Google Analytics set up.